Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Introduction

 One can go beyond these assumptions, including anharmonicity,\cite{cornaton_analytic_2016,luber_raman_2017,yang_anharmonic_2022} many-body effects through the more accurate treatment of electron-electron correlation,\cite{rappoport_lagrangian_2007,crawford_coupled-cluster_2011} and solvent effects,\cite{hopmann_explicit_2011,tmutter_calculation_2015} but it must be noted that the theory of ROA is already quite difficult to implement and expensive to calculate (even more expensive than for VCD).\cite{ruud_theoretical_2009,cheeseman_basis_2011}

 With this background in mind, the motivation of the present article is clear.
 Our aim is to apply the phase space methods used in Ref. \citenum{duston_phase-space_2024} for VCD theory to the realm of ROA spectroscopy.
-In particular, we will show that the electric-dipole magnetic-dipole polarizability $\bm G'$ tensor can be expressed naturally within a phase space perspective, a notion that was hinted at previously by Escribano, Freedman, and Nafie \cite{escribano_bond_1987}.
-Here we limit our discussion in the vibrational non-resonant ROA and we show direct determination of $\bm G'$ through nuclear momentum dependence.
+Here we limit our discussion in the vibrational non-resonant ROA and we show that the imaginary component of the electric-dipole magnetic-dipole polarizability $\bm G'$ tensor can be expressed naturally within a phase space perspective, a notion that was hinted at previously by Escribano, Freedman, and Nafie \cite{escribano_bond_1987}.
+Specifically, we will show that one can directly determine $\bm G'$ through nuclear momentum dependence, which corresponds to the asymmetric response of the electronic transition electric dipole moment ($\bm \mu$ ) and magnetic dipole moment ($\bm m$) to the external magnetic field and electric field, respectively, for a vibrating molecule.
 An outline of this article is as follows: In Sec. \ref{sec:BO}, we review the traditional way of computing the ROA tensor $\bm G'$.
 Thereafter, in Sec. \ref{sec:PS}, we derive the PS framework to evaluate the ROA tensor $\bm G'$.
-In the results section, we show the ROA results obtained by the PS approach for a prototypical molecule, methyloxirane, and compare them to experiments and the traditional perturbation theory based on the BO states.
+In the results section, we show the ROA results obtained by the PS approach for a prototypical molecule, $\bm R$-methyloxirane, and compare them to experiments and the traditional perturbation theory based on the BO states.

+For notation below, three dimensional vectors and operators are bolded.
+For the most part of the manuscript (except for Eqs.\ref{eq:a2}-\ref{eq:d2} and Appendix \ref{sec_delta_G}), we use the Greek letters $\alpha$, $\beta$, $\gamma$, $\delta$, $\eta$, $\sigma$ in subscripts or superscripts to denote the Cartesian components of a three-dimensional space.
+We label nuclei with $A, B, C, D$ and quantum states (mostly electronic states) as $I, J, K, L$.
+For a nuclear vibrational normal mode indexed by $k$, we will label the displacements in position as $\bm X_{k}$; we will label the displacements in momentum space as $\bm Z_{k}$.
+Finally, when working with magnetic field problems, there is always the tedious question of the gauge origin; henceforward, this origin will always be denoted $\bG_0$ and should not be confused with $\bG$ or $\bG'$ above.
+It is obviously essential that all Raman optical activity calculations should be invariant to $\bG_0$ (at least in principle).